FEADME: Fast Elliptical Accretion Disk Modeling Engine: Discussion

-The most significant difference arises in the eccentricity distribution.
-TDE disks have a median $e = 0.17$, substantially lower than the AGN median $e = 0.64$, and the difference is highly significant ($p = 2.3\times10^{-8}$).
+The most significant disk-structure difference arises in the eccentricity distribution.
+TDE disks have a median $e = 0.28$, substantially lower than the AGN median $e = 0.56$, and the difference is highly significant ($p = 1.6\times10^{-5}$).
 One possible interpretation is that many TDE disks have already undergone substantial circularization by the time broad Balmer emission emerges.
 Recent hydrodynamic studies show that interactions between returning debris stream and the nascent disk, either through stream-disk collisions, pericenter shocks, or mixing at the nozzle, can reduce orbital eccentricity and promote disk formation \citep{steinberg2024,huang2024}.
 This picture is consistent with low eccentricities inferred for AT~2018hyz and PS18kh \citep[][respectively]{hung2020,holoien2019}.
 However, we note that not all simulations predict rapid circularization; some scenarios involving inefficient shocks or delayed inflow can maintain highly eccentric debris for extended periods.
 By contrast, the persistence of the large $e$ in many AGN is commonly attributed to long-lived non-axisymmetric structure, such as spiral arms or precessing elliptical disks, that can be maintained over secular timescales \citep{eracleous1995,strateva2003,storchi-bergmann2017}.
 The separation in eccentricity therefore likely reflects differences in dynamical history and dissipation mechanisms rather than a fundamental distinction in the instantaneous geometry of the line-emitting regions.

-In contrast, the inclination distributions show no significant difference between TDEs and the full AGN sample ($p=0.15$).
-Both populations cluster around $i\approx 55deg$–$65deg$, consistent with the long-standing interpretation that double-peaked profiles require moderately high inclinations to produce large projected rotational velocities \citep{chen1989, eracleous2003}.
-Individual cluster comparisons reveal one notable outlier: AGN Cluster~3 shows significantly lower inclinations ($p=6.3\times10^{-9}$), consistent with its observed weaker peak asymmetries.
-The similarity between TDE and AGN inclination distributions suggests that orientation, not formation channel, primarily determines whether a disk produces an observable double-peaked emitter.
+The high-eccentricity TDE epochs, particularly those associated with AT~2020zso and PTF09djl, are important exceptions to this global trend.
+They may indicate cases where the Balmer-emitting debris remains less circularized, where the line-forming region traces a more eccentric stream--disk configuration, or where viewing geometry and limited spectral quality make a highly eccentric disk solution more favorable.